igorklopov/enclosejs.com/index.md

 Run `enclose` without arguments to see help.

-In short, as input you specify the entry file of your project `/path/project.js`.
-As output you get a standalone executable `/path/project`.
-When it is run, it does the same as `node /path/project.js`.
+In short, as input you specify the entry file of your project `/path/app.js`.
+As output you get a standalone executable `/path/app`.
+When it is run, it does the same as
+`node /path/app.js`.

 ### Command line of the executable

-Command line call `./project a b` is equivalent to `node ./project.js a b`.
+Command line call `./app a b` is equivalent to `node ./app.js a b`

 ### Dependencies